-Median family income is affluent, especially for a large urban area, at 150.7% of the US 2018 estimates from the American Community Survey.
+Median family income is above average, especially for a large urban area, at 153.1% of the US 2019 estimates from the American Community Survey.
 Full value per capita, a proxy measure of wealth, is uncommonly high at \$297,001 for a tax base that lacks any material taxpayer concentration.
-The county's unemployment rate is high at 7.2% as of August 2020, but better than both the state and nation.
-As the county begins gradual re-opening of its economy, we anticipate this rate to improve, though leisure and hospitality, which have been a growing part of the area economy, are likely to lag.
+The county's unemployment rate is modestly elevated at 5.4% as of March 2021, but better than both the state and nation and well below the pandemic highs.
+As the county continues its gradual re-opening, this rate will improve.

-The county's tax base is immense with an assessed value (AV) of \$642.5 billion as of 2020.
-Despite elevated unemployment rates, property values appear to show continued increases through the pandemic, though we would anticipate a protracted period of high unemployment rates will slow that growth.
-Prior to the pandemic, the county had expected a slowing of AV given the length and strength of the economic expansion.
+The county's tax base is immense with an assessed value (AV) of \$659.5 billion for the 2021 tax year.
+Despite elevated unemployment rates, property values increased through the pandemic, a trend we expect to continue as economic conditions improve.